qkzk/fm/development.md

 - shell & exec menu allow %t as terminal expansion.
 It allows you to open a file in a new terminal.
   `! %t nvim %s` will open the selected file with neovim in a new terminal.
 - cd command (Alt+g) includes children of a path (detected as soon as you type a /)
+- double clic on a menu item to execute it.
+Same as a clic then press enter.

 #### Changelog